-Should the power be used to reject the Annual Budget, a caretaker budget would be enacted (details regarding the caretaker budget are currently under development).
+Should the power be used to reject the Annual Budget, a caretaker budget would be implemented.
+A caretaker budget is one that provides ongoing funding for crucial ICANN functions, while the issue/s that caused the use of the power are resolved.
+It will be based on current ICANN operations, according to rules developed in the implementation process (which will form a public and transparent “defined approach” to the caretaker budget.
+The CCWG-Accountability also recommends that the caretaker budget concept be embedded in the Fundamental Bylaws, including the responsibility of the CFO to establish the caretaker budget in accordance with the defined approach.

 The IANA Functions Budget

 Under this power, the community will be able to consider the IANA Functions Budget as a separate budget.
 The IANA Functions Budget is currently part of ICANN’s Annual Operating Plan & Budget.

+Under the CWG-Stewardship Final Proposal, an itemization of IANA costs as set forth in the IANA Budget would include “Direct Costs for the IANA department”, “Direct Costs for shared resources” and “Support functions allocation”.
+Furthermore, the CWG-Stewardship Final Proposal states that these costs should be itemized into more specific costs related to each specific function to the project level and below as needed.
+The IANA Budget requires protection as recommended by the CWG-Stewardship’s Final Proposal.
+The IANA Functions budget must be managed carefully and not decreased (without public input) regardless of the status of the other portions of the budget.

 The CCWG-Accountability recommends that there should be two distinct processes with respect to the community’s power to reject the IANA Budget and its power to reject the ICANN Budget, meeting the requirements set forward by the IANA Stewardship Transition Proposal.
 The use of the Community Power to reject the ICANN Budget would have no impact on the IANA Budget, and a rejection of the IANA Budget would have no impact on the ICANN Budget.

-In addition, to reinforce the bottom-up, collaborative approach that ICANN currently uses to enable the community to give input into budget documents, the CCWG-Accountability recommends adding such a consultation process into the ICANN Bylaws for the IANA Functions Budget.

 The escalation and enforcement processes for rejecting an IANA Functions Budget would be the detailed process presented in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.

-Should the power be used to reject the annual IANA Functions Budget, a caretaker budget would be enacted (details regarding the caretaker budget are currently under development).
+Should the power be used to reject the annual IANA Functions Budget, a caretaker budget would be implemented (details regarding the caretaker budget are currently under development as noted above for the ICANN Budget).
+The CCWG-Accountability recommends that the caretaker budget approach be embedded in the Fundamental Bylaws, including the responsibility of the CFO to establish the caretaker budget in accordance with the defined approach.

+The CCWG-Accountability acknowledges that the CWG-Stewardship (or a successor implementation group) is required to develop a proposed process for the IANA Functions Operations-specific budget establishment and review.
+This process will be a key input for the implementation of this specific power.

+The CWG-Stewardship may wish to detail the planning process by which the IANA Budget is established as part of its implementation programme of work, including the level of detail required to be provided for community input and the timeframes for consultations and approvals.
+The CCWG-Accountability limits its requirements to those set out in this Recommendation.

+In implementation, any process through which a portion or the whole of the IANA Budget is subject to rejection should include the voice of the operational communities served by the IANA functions.
+The process must also be implemented in such a way as to ensure the stable and continuous delivery of the IANA Functions, and that ensures the proper delivery of contractual service levels to the respective operational communities.

 The Power to Reject Changes to ICANN Standard Bylaws